Grange Moor Matters

 RE-CYCLING BINS @ GRAMEEN SPICE CAR PARK

-Thank you to everyone who has respected the work that has been done and used the re-cycling bins for the correct purpose, sadly there are still one or two people who do not seem to respect this and continue to abuse the site.
+Thank you to everyone who has respected the work that has been done and have used the re-cycling bins for the correct purpose, sadly there are still one or two people who do not seem to share this respect this and continue to abuse the site.

 The Bins are emptied on a regular basis, if you visit the site and notice that a bin is full, please ring the number on the bins and ask them to come along and empty the bins

-Thanks to Pod Harrison who spent many a happy hour there over the last 9 months, cleaning and tidying up and maintaining the site.
+Thanks to Pod Hodgson who has spent many a happy hour there, cleaning and tidying up and maintaining the site.
 Thanks Pod, great job

 If you use Social Media and have received comments which you feel have caused offence or upset you should report this to the police and not engage any further conversation